- What is the Poetry Coalition?

 In November 2018, founding members met at the Wick Poetry Center at Kent State University in Kent, Ohio, in advance of the 50th anniversary of the shooting on the campus that took the lives of four student protestors in 1970.

-Today, the Poetry Coalition is comprised of 29 member organizations, including 23 founding members and 6 affiliate members, all of which share the Poetry Coalition's goals and values.
+Today, the Poetry Coalition is comprised of thirty member organizations, including twenty-six founding members and five affiliate members, all of which share the Poetry Coalition's goals and values.
 The Academy of American Poets coordinates the work of the Poetry Coalition, serving as the online information hub, and administrative and fiscal lead, managing all fundraising, financial disbursements and reporting, communication, meeting planning, and press and promotion, among other tasks.
 The University of Arizona Poetry Center and the Wick Poetry Center at Kent State University assist with some of this work.
+In summer of 2020, the Poetry Coalition established a leadership cohort, which includes leaders from Kundiman, Urban Word, and the Academy.

 Toward accomplishing our goals, the Poetry Coalition's current strategies, some of which will be addressed and achieved over time, are: 1) holding convenings both at and outside of AWP, 2) annual programming on a theme of social importance, 3) finding or funding studies on poetry in the U. S. that more accurately capture the increased demand and impact we witness, 4) pursuing models for fellowship programs for young poetry leaders or color and from under-represented communities; 5) working towards creating a safety net for small poetry organizations; 6) providing training for educators on how to teach poetry, and serving the next generation with youth programs.

-At present, only the 23 founding members of the Poetry Coalition receive funding, which includes support to attend an annual convening and some funds to assist with March program planning and presentation, made possible by a Ford Foundation grant to the Academy of American Poets.
+At present, only the twenty-six founding members of the Poetry Coalition receive funding, which includes support to attend an annual convening and some funds to assist with March program planning and presentation, made possible by an Andrew W. Mellon Foundation grant to the Academy of American Poets.
 To date, and for the forseeable future, funding has been limited to supporting the work of the founding members.
-This group, which includes representation from a variety of poetry organizations across the U. S., including those that champion poets from specific racial and ethnic backgrounds and genders, is intentionally fewer than 25 to ensure engagement, active participation, and swift decision-making, and so that limited programming funding has some meaningful impact.
+This group, which includes representation from a variety of poetry organizations across the U. S., including those that champion poets from specific racial and ethnic backgrounds and genders, is intentionally not larger to ensure engagement, active participation, and swift decision-making, and so that limited programming funding has some meaningful impact.

 We are not accepting new members at this time.
-We hope to add affiliate members in years forward and will make information available here when that might be possible.
+We hope to add affiliate members in years forward and will make information available here about that, including an application process, when that might be possible.

 If your question isn't answered here, please feel free to contact Jennifer Benka, executive director of the Academy of American Poets, at [email protected].